 Cardiff’s Public Services Board (Cardiff PSB) brings together the city’s public service leadership and decision-makers to improve the economic, social, environmental and cultural well-being of Cardiff by strengthening joint working across the city’s public services.

 The members of the Cardiff PSB are as follows:

-- The City of Cardiff Council
+- Cllr Huw Thomas (Chair), Leader of Cardiff Council

-- Cardiff and Vale University Health Board
+- Abigail Harris, Director of Planning, Cardiff and Vale University Health Board

-- South Wales Fire and Rescue
+- Huw Jakeway, Chief Fire Officer, South Wales Fire and Rescue

-- Natural Resources Wales.
+- Gareth O’Shea, Executive Director for Operations Natural Resources Wales.

-As required by the Act, PSBs have a duty to assess the economic, social, environmental and cultural well-being of the local area and to produce a local well-being plan setting out well-being objectives that will contribute to achieving the Welsh Government’s 7 well-being goals.
+As required by the Well-being of Future Generations Act, PSBs have a duty to carry out a local well-being assessment and to produce a local well-being plan setting out well-being objectives that will contribute to achieving the Welsh Government’s 7 well-being goals.

 The purpose of the Cardiff Public Services Board is to work collaboratively across organisational boundaries to achieve better outcomes for the citizens of Cardiff and the wider region.